-Parents may request a reduced price or free meal benefits by submitting a Free/Reduced Meal Application form at www.lunchapp.com or www.jenhudfood.org or contacting the Food Service Director at 616-457-2400.
+Parents may request a reduced price or free meal benefits by submitting a Free/Reduced Meal Application form at www.jenhudfood.org or contacting the Food Service Director at 616-457-2400.

 There are three lunch periods scheduled in the High School.
 All students will remain in the cafeteria during their scheduled lunch time.
 Students are responsible for returning their trays and putting trash in all appropriate containers.
 Food must be purchased before it is consumed.